antrea-io/antrea/docs/antrea-network-policy.md

 on DNS results.
 It will not interfere with DNS packets, unless there is a separate policy dropping/rejecting communication between the DNS components and the Pods selected.

+Antrea respects the TTL of DNS records, expiring stale IPs that are absent in more recent records according to their TTL.
+Therefore, Pods employing FQDN based policies ought to refrain from caching a DNS record for a duration exceeding its TTL.
+Otherwise, FQDN based policies may intermittently fail to function as intended.
+Typically, the Java virtual machine (JVM) caches DNS records for a fixed period of time, controlled by `networkaddress.cache.ttl`.
+In this case, it’s crucial to set the JVM’s TTL to 0 so that FQDN based policies can work properly.

 Note that FQDN based policies do not work for [Service DNS names created by Kubernetes](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/#services) (e.g. `kubernetes.default.svc` or `antrea.kube-system.svc`), except for headless